-Aged 62, has been an INED since June 1997 and Chairman of the RC.
+Aged 63, has been an INED since June 1997 and Chairman of the RC.
 Mr. Ong is currently the Chairman of various companies including Ong Pacific (H.K.)
 Ltd., Ong Pacific Capital Ltd., Ong First Tradition Holdings Pte.
 Ltd., Ong Commodities Pte.
 Ltd. and Ong Pacific Pte.
 Ltd..
-He is also the Senior Advisor to KGI (Hong Kong) Limited as well as to AIGF (ASEAN Industrial Growth Fund) respectively, a private equity fund that is co-managed by Mitsubishi Corporation, CIMB Group and Development Bank of Japan Inc..
+He is also the Senior Advisor to AIGF (ASEAN Industrial Growth Fund), a private equity fund that is co-managed by Mitsubishi Corporation, CIMB Group and Development Bank of Japan Inc..
 These companies are third parties independent of the Company and connected persons of the Company.
 Mr. Ong holds a Bachelor of Arts degree in Economics from the University of California at Los Angeles.

-He had served as CEO for a number of multinational joint ventures.
-Currently, he is an independent non-executive director of Singamas Container Holdings Ltd., a company listed on the Stock Exchange and a third party independent of the Company and connected persons of the Company.
+Mr. Ong had served as CEO for a number of multinational joint ventures.
+He was an independent non-executive director of Singamas Container Holdings Ltd. for 20 years, a company listed on the Hong Kong Stock Exchange and a third party independent of the Company and connected persons of the Company.
 Mr. Ong was previously an independent non-executive director of China Bohai Bank Limited.

-Mr. Ong has over 40 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.
+Mr. Ong has over 41 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.